 If a school does enter multiple teams, all of its players on both teams should be ranked in order of relative playing strength.
-For example, if a school is bringing a total of 13 players comprising two teams, those players should clearly be ranked one through thirteen.
-The top five players will always compete on the A-team unless an illness or absence issue demands an alternate.
+For example, if a school is bringing a total of 13 players comprising two teams, those players should be ranked clearly from one through thirteen.
+The top five players participating in any given round will always compete on the A-team.
 Coaches or sponsors should read the ranking guidelines carefully and freely consult with GCA officials.